EVS Class 3 NCERT Solutions, Chapter-5: Chhotu’s House

 Question 7:Chhotu divided the pipe into different parts.
 Write the names of the different parts of your house.

-The different parts of my house are—
+Answer: The different parts of my house are—

 (i) Drawing room for watching TV, spending idle time, meeting family members and receiving guests.